brunasti/coding-dojo-spring-boot-master/README.md

     http://localhost:8080/weather

+We still have to link the application to the expected URLs.

+I remove completely the com.assignment.spring.Application class.

 ## Standard Spring MVC project directories structure

 I create under com.assignment.spring.brunasti a standard directories structure for the Spring MVN projects: